Laudêmio of Petrópolis: Historical context

 Many families and institutions throughout Brazil are entitled to laudemium.
 Any landowner who, instead of selling their land or renting it out, gives it away by means of an emphyteusis, may be entitled to laudemium.
 It is also very common for organisations of the Roman Catholic Church to have emphyteuses, as they were large landowners and, in order to develop them, created various emphyteuses.
 Examples of institutions that receive emphyteusis are the Hospital dos Lázaros, the Convent of Santa Teresa, the Municipality of Rio de Janeiro, and the State of Rio de Janeiro, among others.

 The descendants of the imperial family, who receive the rent and laudemium on parts of Petrópolis, receive this at their own expense.
 During the imperial period, the imperial family bought a farm, with their own money, called "Fazenda Córrego Seco".
-Emperor Pedro I, then Emperor of Brazil, tried to buy a farm called "Padre Correia", but his heirs wouldn't agree to sell it to him.
+Emperor Pedro I, then Emperor of Brazil, tried to buy a farm called "Padre Correia", but his heirs would not agree to sell it to him.
 He ended up buying a neighbouring farm, Córrego Seco, which at the time belonged to Sergeant Major José Vieira Afonso.
 He bought the property for twenty contos de réis, a price considered too high for the real value of the farm.
 The deed for the purchase of the property by the then emperor was signed in 1830.
 The monarch - who after becoming emperor in Brazil was acclaimed King in Portugal - also bought other properties in the surrounding area, in Alto da Serra, Quitandinha and Retiro, expanding the area of his farm.

 Later, his son, Emperor Pedro II, instead of parceling out the farm and selling it in lots, decided to set up enfiteuses with the aim of developing the town.
 As well as founding a town, he also invested in the locality.